Tradition of China — National Etiquette

 Feng Chan Rite in the Tradition of China

-Military etiquette in the history of China included military-related wars, parade, tax, periodic hunting, instruction activities, and the definition of the border.
+Military etiquette in the history of China included military-related wars, parades, taxes, periodic hunting, instruction activities, and the definition of the border.

 In ancient Chinese culture, there should be some ceremonies before the battle, usually the offering of sacrificial ceremonies to the heaven, earth, ancestors, Gods of War, and the ensign, on a day that was chosen through divination.